ABS-CBN Pulls Down Interviewee’s YouTube Clip. And Her Little Dog, Too.

 The lesson here: don’t ever work with ABS-CBN.
 TV dinosaurs act like they own you.
 They let some dumb intern issue frivolous takedown notices based on nothing but badly-constructed keyword searches — without any regard for interviewees, fair use, context, or even accuracy.

-6 Responses to “ABS-CBN Pulls Down Interviewee’s YouTube Clip.
+6 Comments on “ABS-CBN Pulls Down Interviewee’s YouTube Clip.
 And Her Little Dog, Too.”

 CBS actually got a boost from YouTube.
 If ABS-CBN wants to boost their ratings, they should actually allow people post clips on YouTube.